rngesus-wept/puflantu/artifacts/crab.md

 Lion: Wow, how many points is that?!
 Look at that word on the A too!
 Lion: wow, what-quantity point-PL be-3S ?! that "A"-from word also-ADV see-3O-IMP
-Lion: `W'ne, wlerwe taftafwe zat na? eqa "A"-cw natho karkas 'motid!`
+Lion: `W'ne, wlerwe taftafwe zat na? eqa "A"-cw natho karkas 'motid!` //Capitalize eqa?

 Falcon: It looks like 106.
 This is already becoming a total shutout.
 Falcon: 254 be-1S. this [Rat]-GEN full win-GER IMPF become-3S.